What to Expect from Volkswagen’s Trinity EV [Update]

 Development

-Volkswagen will develop the Trinity or the ID.4 Sedan using a new development process that is more harmonious and reduces the time taken by 25%.
+Volkswagen will develop the Trinity using a new development process that is more harmonious and reduces the time taken by 25%.
 Vehicle projects will take 40 months from start to completion in the future, a significant improvement over the current time of 54 months.
 Volkswagen is developing a new R&D center, the Sandkamp Campus.
 It will house 4,800 engineers and come at an investment of USD 900 million.

 Level 4 Autonomous